-Starting in 1730, the most gigantic of all Baroque monastery complexes was to be built, following the model of the Escorial near Madrid.
+Starting in 1730, the most gigantic of all Baroque abbey complexes was to be built, following the model of the Escorial near Madrid.
 When the ambitious project was abandoned after the death of Charles VI ten years later, a mere eighth of the planned construction project had been realised, including the impressive Marble Hall and the magnificently furnished Imperial Rooms.

 The unfinished building project